frconor-ebook/meditations/_posts/2025-02-17-mortification.md

 "Be clever," said St. Josemaría in *The Forge*, "spiritually clever.
 Don\'t wait for the Lord to send you setbacks; go out to meet them with a spirit of voluntary atonement.
-Then you\'ll receive them not so much with resignation (an old-sounding word) as with love---aword which is forever young" (J. Escrivá, *The Forge*, Point 225).
+Then you\'ll receive them not so much with resignation (an old-sounding word) as with love---a word which is forever young" (J. Escrivá, *The Forge*, Point 225).

 We see a great dynamism in Our Lady's life.
 She went into the hill